 On July 29, the D.C.
 Circuit Court of Appeals issued a decision on challenges to three regulations »

-On July 1, 2016, the U.S. Environmental Protection Agency (EPA) published an interim final rule in »
+On October 20, 2016, the U.S. Environmental Protection Agency issued final Control Techniques »

 Trinity's Environmental Quarterly (EQ) magazine covers environmental regulatory developments as well as topics related to corporate environmental performance.